As a Catholic school the Religious Education provided is in conformity with the doctrines of the Catholic Church.

 Through this they are also taught about other faiths including Judaism, Islam and Hindu.

 Children are not only taught about their faith in lessons, prayers, liturgy and assemblies but are encouraged to live and share their faith within the school community which in turn permeates all areas of school life.

-It is expected that the children will take a full and active part in the religious life of the school.
+It is expected that all children will take a full and active part in the religious life of the school.
 The children will attend Masses, services and Celebrations throughout the year.

-As a result the withdrawal of pupils from formal Religious Instructions or Worship would not isolate them from the Catholic teaching, which the school gives and no specific arrangements for withdrawal are in operations at present.
+As a result, the withdrawal of pupils from formal Religious Instructions or Worship would not isolate them from the Catholic teaching, which the school gives and no specific arrangements for withdrawal are in operation at present.

-In Year 4 the children will make their First Holy Communion alongside their first Reconciliation, this is led by Parish catechists, supported by school.
-We work closely with parents and the parish of All Saints and St Catherine's to ensure the involvement of all, at these important stages in a child's life.
+In Year 4 the children will make their First Holy Communion alongside their first Reconciliation, this is led by Parish catechists, supported by family.
+We work closely with families and the parish of All Saints and St Catherine's to ensure the involvement of all, at these important stages in a child's life.